 You can choose between:

-- Decreasing Life Insurance - Designed to help protect a repayment mortgage so the amount of cover reduces roughly in line with the way a repayment mortgage decreases.
-Meaning your loved ones could continue to live in the family home without worrying about the mortgage.
+Decreasing Life Insurance - Designed to help protect a repayment mortgage so the amount of cover reduces roughly in line with the way a repayment mortgage decreases.
+This means your loved ones could continue to live in the family home without worrying about the mortgage.

-You can choose the amount of cover and length of cover that suits your needs and you can also choose to add Critical Illness Cover for an extra cost.
+You can choose the amount of cover and length of cover that suits your needs and you can also choose to add Critical Illness Cover when taking out life insurance for an extra cost.